-Students with valid decals who drive another vehicle on campus that does not have a decal must register the new vehicle in the Cashier's Office or Campus Police and receive a temporary decal.
+Students with valid decals who drive another vehicle on campus that does not have a decal must register the new vehicle with Campus Police and receive a temporary decal.
 There is no charge for the temporary decal, and it is valid for up to 10 days (see Campus Police section).
 The person requesting a temporary decal must have a vehicle permanently registered on campus for the current semester.